gatimo256/project2/README.md

 6) How many rows of data.
 4521
 7) What, if any, challenges do your foresee in cleaning, exploring, or modeling with this dataset?
-Cleaning
+- Cleaning
-None
+ -None
-Exploring
+- Exploring
-Correlation
+- Correlation
-Visualization
+- Visualization
-Preprocessing
+- Preprocessing
-Scaling
+- Scaling
-OneHotEncoding of Nominal Features
+- OneHotEncoding of Nominal Features

 # Relevant insights from the data.